 Once an application is completed, a Northeastern faculty member may contact the applicant to arrange a live or phone interview.
 Applicants should be aware that the program requires private composition lessons of all students.
 These lessons require a fee above the base tuition costs.

-Students wishing to pursue any of the combined majors with Music Composition and Technology have until the start of the fall semester of their sophomore year to formally declare the combined major.
+Students wishing to pursue any of the combined majors with Music Technology have until the start of the fall semester of their sophomore year to formally declare the combined major.
 Declaring the combined major after this point could negatively affect the number of co-op opportunities or an extension to their education.
 For students who enter the university knowing that they want to pursue the combined major, it is advantageous to declare the combined major before or at the freshman orientation so that they can be placed in the appropriate courses in their first year.
 This will ultimately provide more flexibility in the curriculum.
 Students choosing to pursue the combined major must notify both departments of their decision.

 Music Theory Requirement